What is the CTX Institutional Review Board (IRB)?

-- Upon submitting a research proposal form, you will receive a confirmation email from
+- Upon submitting a research application form, you will receive a confirmation email

-firstname.lastname@example.org which will contain an IRB protocol number (e.g., 2017-01) used to identify the submission.
+from email@example.com which will contain an IRB protocol number (e.g., 2023-03) used to identify the submission.

-- Please allow one week for feedback from email@example.com regarding any additional information or materials needed to complete the initial
+- Please allow ten work days for feedback from firstname.lastname@example.org regarding any additional information or materials needed to complete the initial

-IRB Review Status Description of Review Process Typical Lengh of Review Process Exempt Review Submissions designated exempt will directly approved by the IRB requiring no further action.
+Description of Review Process Exempt Review Submissions designated exempt will directly approved by the IRB requiring no further action.
 Common exemptions research includes involving normal educational practices, anonymous surveys, and archival data or materials.
-For a full listing of exempt research activities please see Appendix A of the CTX IRB policies and procedures manual.
-1 week Expedited Review Submissions designated for expedited review if it is nonexempt and 1) entails neither foreseeable risk nor harm or 2) does not involve special human populations.
+Expedited Review Submissions designated for expedited review if it is nonexempt and 1) entails neither foreseeable risk nor harm or 2) does not involve vulnerable populations.
 Copies will forwarded to three members of the IRB for expedited review electronically.
 Proposed studies that have prior approval of a recognized IRB external to CTX may also receive expedited review.
-2 weeks Full Review Submissions designated for full review if it is nonexempt and 1) entails foreseeable risk or harm or 2) involves special human populations.
+Full Review Submissions designated for full review if it is nonexempt and 1) entails foreseeable risk or harm or 2) involves vulnerable populations.
 Copies will be forwarded to the entire membership of the IRB for full review.
-4 weeks Incomplete Submissions are designated as incomplete if additional information, materials, or clarification is required to designate a review status.
+Incomplete Submissions are designated as incomplete if additional information, materials, or clarification is required to designate a review status.
 Please communicate directly with the IRB to resolve this review status.

-- Upon completion of its review of nonexempt proposals, the IRB will communicate one
+- Upon completion of its review of nonexempt applications, the IRB will communicate

 IRB Action Approved Proposed study is approved by IRB and may proceed in accordance with the information submitted to the IRB.
 Approved Conditionally Proposed study is approved under specific conditions imposed by the IRB.
 For example, a study of adolescent cognitive abilities may be approved under the condition that participants are required to be 18 year or older.
-Unapproved Proposed study is not approved by the IRB and is not allowed to be conducted by a member of the CTX community or with members of the CTX community as participants.
-Action Deferred Proposed study is not approved; review is deferred until additional information or materials are provided or requested revisions are made to the submitted proposal.
+Disapproved Proposed study is rejected by the IRB and is not allowed to be conducted by a member of the CTX community or with members of the CTX community as participants.
+Action Deferred Proposed study is not approved; review is deferred until additional information or materials are provided or requested revisions are made to the submitted application.

 Important Information for IRB Approved Research Studies